omega-800/scawm/README.md

 }
 ```

-modifiers must be separated with "+", keys with " "
+Modifiers must be separated with "+", keys with " "

+Available modifiers are:
+- Mod4
+- Mod
+- Alt
+- Ctrl
+- Shift

 ```nix
 # configuration.nix